When a viewer, reader, or player finds the fiction they are perusing to be otherwise fine, but can't... quite... finish...

 Sgt.
 Pepper's Lonely Hearts Club Band defeats the villains during "Come Together" and then wastes four songs (two performed in one medley) as the town and Billy Shears deal with Strawberry Fields' demise... which becomes a Disney Death after all that, making all the moping pointless.

-The Sound Of Music ends three times: once when Maria leaves the Von Trapp house, the second at the wedding, complete with soaring, triumphant choral music (even for SoM), and the actual ending of the film.
+The Sound of Music has three of these: once when Maria leaves the Von Trapp house, the second at the wedding, complete with soaring, triumphant choral music (even for SoM), and the actual ending of the film.
 The first would probably not be an ending in itself (due to its downer nature in a mostly uplifting musical) if the first disc/tape didn't end there.
 Originally, the German release of the film did have the wedding scene as the ending, since the entire third act was cut because of its focus on post-Anschluss Austria.

 The ending of Blazing Saddles upsets some audiences for completely dropping the Western facade in the middle of the climactic rumble.
 The film feels a little adrift as the characters begin running around Hollywood backlots and Los Angeles streets, though highlighting the artificiality of the genre is a running theme throughout the film.

-The biofilm W. had an seemingly fitting ending where all the actors morph into their Real Life counterparts and it ends with news footage... then the movie continues for another 30 minutes.
+The biofilm W. had a seemingly fitting ending where all the actors morph into their Real Life counterparts and it ends with news footage... then the movie continues for another 30 minutes.

 A.I. seems like it will end twice: when David drops on the sea that engulfed New York, and when he is talking to a submerged statue of the Blue Fairy, begging to be turned into a real boy.
 Both would be Downer Endings of their own, but then the film cuts to a Distant Finale long after humanity has gone extinct, and some Sufficiently Advanced Robots turn the film into a real Tear Jerker.